Donna Yates (EastEnders): Introduction and relationships

 Hammond made her first appearance as Donna in the episode that originally aired on 14 April 2014.
-Donna debuted debuted during an ongoing storyline revolving around the potential closure of Bridge Street market, which worries many characters.
+Donna debuted during an ongoing storyline revolving around the potential closure of Bridge Street market, which worries many characters.
 Donna immediately gets on the wrong side of Bianca Jackson (Patsy Palmer) and Kat Slater (Jessie Wallace), who confront her after incorrectly assuming that she is someone from the council.
 Speaking of Donna's debut scenes, Hammond said, "Not only did I come in on my first day as someone who is difficult and a bit nosey, but I had to do it with Kat and Bianca!
 They are really strong women, so it was daunting.
 But Patsy and Jessie have always been a good laugh in between scenes, so it was very easy to settle in."
 Hammond called Palmer her "mentor" who offered to help her with any questions that she had.
 Donna's clothes stall is later moved from Spring Lane Market to Bridge Street, which angers many residents.
 Donna does not try to be nice to other residents, but she ends up bonding with Kat after the latter is scarred in a housefire.
 Hammond explained, "Because Donna's disabled – the way I am – she's used to getting looked at and dealing with negative comments around that, so I think there might be a holding of hands on that".
 Donna's friend Pam Coker (Lin Blakley) later tries to get Donna and Kat closer together but they are not "fooled for a moment".

 In October 2014, Hammond teased that viewers would learn more about Donna's backstory, adding, "We'll get to know a little bit more about her life rather than the market stall and the bitchy-bitchy: more about who she is and where she has come from".
 In January 2015, Donna moves to Albert Square, with it being teased that viewers would be teasing more of the character.
 Donna's foster mother, Claudette Hubbard (Ellen Thomas), and her foster brother Vincent Hubbard (Richard Blackwood), were introduced later in 2015.
 Vincent and Donna were characterised as having a close bond and being "deeply loyal to each other".
 The following year, Donna is left with a "tough dilemma" when Claudette asks her to talk to Vincent for her, hoping that Donna will get him to forgive and bring the family back together; although she is initially torn, Donna does try to talk to Vincent but he responds angrily and leaves, saying that he does even want to talk about his mother.
 Hammond later explained that whilst Donna has not forgiven Claudette, she misses her and wants to see her fix things with Vincent and wants her family together.